tolitius/mount/doc/clojurescript.md

 * Mentally something that you deref (`@`) is associated with a state behind it
 * The whole system may start lazily without an explicit call `(mount/start)`
 * States may have watchers which is just an idea at this point, but it could be quite useful

+No need to call `(mount/in-cljc-mode)` on ClojureScript side, it is only called once on the server (Clojure) side.

+_note: `(mount/in-cljc-mode)` does not require the code to be `.cljc`, just a geeky name to convey the support for both modes: Clojure and ClojureScript_

 Now that the theory is laid out...